-4B406.
+§ 4-406.
 Customer's Duty to Discover and Report Unauthorized Signature or Alteration.

-- (a) A bank that sends or makes available to a customer a statement of account showing payment of items for the account shall either return or make available to the customer the items paid or provide information in the statement of account sufficient to allow the customer reasonably to identify the items paid.
-The statement of account provides sufficient information if the item is described by item number, amount, and date of payment. - (b) If the items are not returned to the customer, the person retaining the items shall either retain the items or, if the items are destroyed, maintain the capacity to furnish legible copies of the items until the expiration of seven years after receipt of the items.
+(a) A bank that sends or makes available to a customer a statement of account showing payment of items for the account shall either return or make available to the customer the items paid or provide information in the statement of account sufficient to allow the customer reasonably to identify the items paid.
+The statement of account provides sufficient information if the item is described by item number, amount, and date of payment.

+(b) If the items are not returned to the customer, the person retaining the items shall either retain the items or, if the items are destroyed, maintain the capacity to furnish legible copies of the items until the expiration of seven years after receipt of the items.
 A customer may request an item from the bank that paid the item, and that bank must provide in a reasonable time either the item or, if the item has been destroyed or is not otherwise obtainable, a legible copy of both sides of the item.
-Notwithstanding any agreement to the contrary, the bank upon request shall provide without charge at least items (or legible copies of both sides of those items) during each calendar year. - (c) If a bank acting pursuant to subsection (b) provides the customer a copy of the item rather than the item, the copy of the item shall be deemed to be the item for purposes of enforcement of the item, so that the customers right to enforce the item shall not be diminished solely because the customer does not possess the item.
-Furthermore, any such copy of the item, together with a statement of account showing payment of the item, shall constitute prima facie evidence that the customer has made payment in the amount of the item. - (d) If a bank sends or makes available a statement of account or items pursuant to subsection (a), the customer must exercise reasonable promptness in examining the statement or the items to determine whether any payment was not authorized because of an alteration of an item or because a purported signature by or on behalf of the customer was not authorized.
-If, based on the statement or items provided, the customer - should reasonably have discovered the unauthorized payment, the customer must promptly notify the bank of the relevant facts.
+Notwithstanding any agreement to the contrary, the bank upon request shall provide without charge at least three items (or legible copies of both sides of those items) during each calendar yearper statement period, but shall have no obligation to provide more than twelve such items without charge during any twelve consecutive statement periods.

+(c) If a bank acting pursuant to subsection (b) provides the customer a copy of the item rather than the item, the copy of the item shall be deemed to be the item for purposes of enforcement of the item, so that the customer's right to enforce the item shall not be diminished solely because the customer does not possess the item.
+Furthermore, any such copy of the item, together with a statement of account showing payment of the item, shall constitute prima facie evidence that the customer has made payment in the amount of the item.

+(d) If a bank sends or makes available a statement of account or items pursuant to subsection (a), the customer must exercise reasonable promptness in examining the statement or the items to determine whether any payment was not authorized because of an alteration of an item or because a purported signature by or on behalf of the customer was not authorized.
+If, based on the statement or items provided, the customer should reasonably have discovered the unauthorized payment, the customer must promptly notify the bank of the relevant facts.